scottenriquez/scottie-is-xxx/scottie-is-xxx/content/blog/writing/cost-conscious-terraform/index.md

       monthly_tier_1_requests: 1000
 ```

 Commit these changes to the `feature` branch and open a pull request.
 Doing so will trigger the CodeBuild project that computes the cost delta and publishes the payload to the SNS topic if the amount increases.
-Infracost generates a JSON file with the changes (abridged below):
+Assuming you subscribed to the SNS topic, some JSON should be in your inbox.
+Here's an abridged example:
 ```json
 {
 	"version": "0.2",